Squad-py/Open_Bus_app/README.md

 - Accessibility: The UserWay tool is integrated to ensure the platform is accessible to people with disabilities.

 ## What's the solution? 📝
 The solution, called OpenBus, is a comprehensive platform that modernizes public transportation.
-It combines a digital payment system, onboard sensors that measure vehicle occupancy in real time, a data management platform that uses AI to optimize routes, and a mobile app so users can plan their trips efficiently, check bus occupancy, and pay electronically.
+It combines a **digital payment system**, onboard sensors that measure vehicle occupancy in real time, a data management platform that uses AI to optimize routes, and a mobile app so users can plan their trips efficiently, check bus occupancy, and pay electronically.

 ## What are the benefits? ✔️
 The benefits extend to all stakeholders:
 - For users: Greater safety, comfort, and the ability to plan their trips.
-They can check real-time occupancy and top up their prepaid cards online.
+They can check real-time occupancy and **top up their prepaid cards online.**
 - For operators and the city: The system enables fleet distribution optimization, leading to more efficient resource use and more profitable operations.
 It also provides authorities with evidence-based decision-making tools.
 - At a social level: It improves citizens' quality of life, makes transportation more accessible for people with disabilities, and promotes safer, more efficient mobility.